Mormon settlement techniques of the Salt Lake Valley: The grid

-The grid, defined as a network of squares formed by perpendicular lines, is the second organizing structure and a characteristic for which Salt Lake City has become renowned.
-The Latter-day Saint settlers created a city where the center was the temple, or holy space, influenced by ancient cities of the Bible.
-The grid allowed for efficient organization of other activities around their temple according to the plat design.
+The grid, defined as a network of squares formed by perpendicular lines, is the second organizing structure.
+The Latter-day Saint settlers created a city where the center was the temple.
 Brigham Young felt that the streets of Salt Lake needed to be large enough to allow a horse-drawn wagon to turn around.
-This was an important foresight for later transportation development of the city.
-Another advantage of the grid was to organize the city so that all persons, visiting or permanent residents, could know where to go to find the commercial or religious building they needed.

-The farm village

 The more rural areas followed a slightly modified method of the plat.
-The “farm village” shared the same goal of the plat, making community buildings easily accessible to all, but differed in that the farming activities where often located in the center of the city with all other buildings.
+The farming activities were often located in the center of the city with all other buildings.
 Thus the separation, or zoning, of various activities was less distinct.

 Development

 Agrarian

-The Salt Lake Valley was founded first upon an agrarian system and later combined this with non-agrarian techniques by way of manufacturing and the use of the railroad.
-The early agrarian development began by appointing crews to “plow, plant, survey, build fences, saw timber, build a public shelter, and explore".
+The Salt Lake Valley was founded first upon an agrarian system and later combined with non-agrarian techniques by way of manufacturing and the use of the railroad.
+The early agrarian development began by appointing crews to "plow, plant, survey, build fences, saw timber, build a public shelter, and explore".
 Their agrarian system was composed of proper irrigation for successful farming of staple crops.
 Since it was already late in the season, being July, plowing and irrigating occurred around the clock.
 Between July 23 and the 28th eighty-four acres had been farmed with corn, potatoes, beans, buckwheat, and turnips.
 In the north, semi-tropical crops were grown such as cotton, grapes, sugar cane, madder, mulberries, and indigo.
-The techniques of working, tilling, plowing, and irrigating the earth for planting was vital in the success of their agricultural development.
-“Brigham Young stressed agriculture as the essential base for developing the Mormon Kingdom” (Hinton, 1988, p.
-70).
-It was also stressed that as a people there would be greater success in developing the valley by working together, rather than individually.
+"Brigham Young stressed agriculture as the essential base for developing the Mormon Kingdom".
+It was also stressed that it would be advantageous developing the valley by working together rather than individually.

 Non-agrarian

 After basic agrarian settlement, the saints were in demand of goods that came from outside their territory, wherein there was a lack in purchasing power due to high transportation costs for goods produced outside of the valley, this pushed them into manufacturing closer to home.
-After conquering the desert in agriculture, the saints were confident in their own strength, courage, and leadership to succeed in the manufacturing industry.
-Infant industry occurred within the home level, when Brigham Young stated:
+Infant industry occurred within the home level when Brigham Young stated: